How to Lose Your Job by Supporting Palestine [UNLOCKED]

 Like for us to be complicit in this, it means that we have a duty to be on the front lines when it comes to organizing for Palestine.

-A lot of people have been awakened and we're realizing more and more about we cannot continue slaving away to this corporate and institutions that are literally aiding in the genocide of our people.
+A lot of people have been awakened, and we're realizing more and more about we cannot continue slaving away to this corporate and institutions that are literally aiding in the genocide of our people.

-Reena, your thoughts just about, you know.
+Yeah.
+Reena, your thoughts just about, you know, yeah, Reena, same question.

-Because you are, you know, current law student too, and just thinking, you know, really just at the very beginning of your career.
+And just thinking, you know, really just at the very beginning of your career.
+So go ahead.

 Yeah.

-And because I really had no like conception of public interest law other than like doing good work to help people, like, which is awesome, but it just wasn't like.
+And because I really had no like conception of public interest law other than like doing good work to help people like, which is awesome, but it just wasn't like tangible to me, especially as a first year law student.

 You speak to big law attorneys and they're like, oh, we'll train you.
+Like you'll be able to do such good work your career.

-Like you'll be able to do such good work, your career, like you can always do public interest later, but you really need to get this like training and you need to like be in a place that can make you a better lawyer.
+Like you can always do public interest later, but you really need to get this like training and you need to like be in a place that can make you a better lawyer.

 And I was like, I want to be a great lawyer.
+Like that's why I came to law school.

 I'm spending so much money to be here.

-And so, yeah, so like I got a diversity fellow or scholarship, whatever, with Winston, my one-elf summer.
+And so, yeah, so like I got a diversity fellowship or scholarship, whatever, with Winston, my one elf summer.
+So I've actually been, I was at Winston for two summers.

 Okay.

-I worked in their Charlotte office when I was a one-elf summer.
+And so I built those relationships.
+I worked in their Charlotte office when I was a one elf summer.

-And then when I was a two-el summer, I was in New York.
+And then when I was a two L summer, I was in New York.
+So it's like two offices.

+I meet a bunch of people.
 I have really good relationships with all of them.

 And so I was fully set to come back.

 Like, and I enjoyed the work I was doing both as like a summer and like firm stuff and then also like pro bono stuff.
+We did a lot of cool stuff.

 So I was like, this is a good balance.

-She made me feel really seen even when it came out as non-binary.
+Like I really loved our chief diversity officer.
+She made me feel really seen even when I came out as non-binary.

 So I was like, this is, this is good.
+I can make this work.

 But similar to Jinan, I think that these past two months have really

-Like I can have the best relationships in the world, but at the end of the day, if I'm a black, non-binary person, those relationships only matter so much because the relationships I had were not with the white hiring manager who sent me the email revoking my offer, right?
+Sorry, if you're white, like, I can have the best relationships in the world, but at the end of the day, if I'm a black, non-binary person, those relationships only matter so much because the relationships I had were not with the white hiring manager who sent me the email revoking my offer, right?

-from any of the people that I did have relationships with before that happened.
+Like, and I didn't hear anything from any of the people that I did have relationships with before that happened.
+So, it's like clearly, my view of the relationship was not the same.

-And so to me,
+And so, to me,

-I think like as far as career movement goes, I want to go somewhere that doesn't require me to have a personal relationship to feel like I belong in that place.
+I think, like, as far as career movement goes, I want to go somewhere that doesn't require me to have a personal relationship to feel like I belong in that place.

-And part of that is being around people who have similar politics, similar world views, because then you don't need that personal relationship to feel safe in your position, right?
+And part of that is being around people who have similar politics, similar worldviews, because then you don't need that personal relationship to feel safe in your position, right?

-that people see you for being a good attorney, not just because you're friendly and you can talk to them about about other stuff and not feeling like you're there as a diversity hire, which I explicitly was.
+and you can talk to them about other stuff and not feeling like you're there as a diversity hire which i explicitly was.
+And I'm not ashamed of that.

 Like that is like the fellowship program is so that you can be in a position that you might not have been able to get because you don't have any lawyers in your family.

-of being able to do good work has also changed for me because I was able to do a clinic at NYU.
+So like that's something that has shifted.
+And I think that this idea of being able to do good work has also changed for me because I was able to do a clinic at NYU.

 And so I worked with legal aid in their housing department.
+And so I did tenant defense.

 And that was awesome.

-And that was something tangible that I was able to do that I didn't know about before I accepted my offers at Winston for the first summer and even the second summer, actually.
+And that was something tangible that I was able to do that I didn't know about before I accepted my offers at Winston for the first summer and even the second summer actually.

 So it was just like, this is giving me an opportunity to explore those options that I didn't really know I had before I accepted my offer at Winston.

-And so at the end of the day, it's like these consequences for me, I can move through that and I should move through that and everyone should move through that.
+I can move through that and I should move through that and everyone should move through that.

 Like having endurance is important in this moment and continuing to be in a space where I can keep doing that.

 And so I'm grateful that I do have a semester left of law school to cause some good trouble.
+Beautiful.

 Yeah, I think you made really great points.

-And like, I'm not, it's not like I dig at anybody in big law at all or meant to like shame them.
+And I think what I was also trying to point out, and I don't think we should all be like quitting our jobs and like, I'm not, it's not like I dig at anybody in big law at all or meant to like shame them.

 They've always been the ones that have been like the most aggressive and unapologetic about the truth and just like pushing the discourse forward.

 And that's why they've been always the one that have been constantly under attacks the most.
+It's been heightened with this time, right?
+But I've been trying to change my view.

-But I've been trying to change my view and I think I would really encourage students and all of us here to change our view about these escalation of doxing and firing.
+And I think I would really encourage students and all of us here to change our view about these escalation of doxing and firing.

-It's not as a result of our lack of power, but it's more like more and more people are being called to like the truth and are like in this awakening really.
+It's not as a result of our lack of power, but it's more like more and more people are being called to like the truth and are like in this awakening, really.

-Zionists have really lost control of the narrative I think there was a leaked interview by the the director of the anti-defamation league where he said we have a huge generational problem so when we think about this it's just like truly like there's an entire generation of people that's not limited to a certain background or identity or like job that have awakened and are like fighting back and um speaking up for Palestinian liberation So if you're worried about speaking up, like what I would say is first, there's a way to be strategic about it.
+So when we think about this, it's just like truly like there's an entire generation of people that's not limited to a certain background or identity or like job that have awakened and are like fighting back and speaking up for Palestinian liberation.

-But also, the more of us that speak up, truly, the more power and influence we have.
+Like speaking up for Palestinian rights, you're not going to get like fired right away.
+But also the more of us that speak up, truly, truly, the more power and influence we have.

 And almost support for Palestinian liberation, like make no mistake, has become mainstream.
+Ignore some of these media outlets, but I feel like

-even when you look at the polls and all of us here, and like when you look at the protests, and the millions and millions of people around the world in the United States just like flooded into the streets, and it's not limited to a certain background, you realize that we, again, support for Palestine has become mainstream.
+even when you look at the polls and all of us here and like when you look at the protests and the millions and millions of people around the world in the United States just like flooded into the streets and it's not limited to a certain background, you realize that we, again, support for Palestine has become mainstream.

+It's just a matter of like all of us taking that step and like speaking up.
 Even for me personally, like I was told, don't speak up, like you're going to get fired from your job.

+And then I got fired from my job.
 And they're like, don't talk about how you got fired from your job.

 It's going to ruin your chances long term.